Tai Chi for Beginners

 Principles of Tai Chi Movement

-Tai Chi Form is a sequence of connected, flowing movements which originate from martial arts applications.
-There are many different Tai Chi forms – the 37 Posture Form derives from Yang style and was created by Cheng Man-ch’ing and taught by him in China, Taiwan and the USA between 1946 and 1975 – later refined by his student Huang Sheng Shyan and subsequent teachers.
+Tai Chi Form is a sequence of connected, flowing movements which originate from martial arts.
+There are many different Tai Chi forms – the 37 Posture Form derives from Yang style and was created by Cheng Man-ch’ing and taught by him in China, Taiwan and the USA between 1946 and 1975.
+It was later refined by his senior student Huang Sheng Shyan and subsequent teachers.
 We will focus initially on learning the first 8 movements from the opening section of the 37 Form.

 Tai Chi Partner Practice

 Beginner partner practice is taught through non-competitive exercises, to enhance the understanding of Tai Chi principles and cultivate basic skills, including grounding, issuing, connected movements and co-operative partner forms.
 Partnerwork can be the most fascinating and enjoyable aspect of Tai Chi practice, and is ideally approached with an attitude of co-operation and mutual growth.

 Ch’i Gung exercises involve breath, movement, imagination and body awareness, and are a useful complement to Tai Chi practice.